ISO-TC211/XML-Best-Practice/README.md

 Using a modified construct as defined in [Semantic Versioning 2.0.0](https://semver.org/), ISO/TC&nbsp;211 increments the major version number in both the namespace URIs and schema URLs when a change is made to a valid XML schema that is not backward compatible.

-For minor changes, where the revised schema is backward compatable with the pre-existing valid schema, the schema URL minor version number is incremented but the namespace URI is maintained.
+For minor changes, where the revised schema is backward compatible with the pre-existing valid schema, the schema URL minor version number is incremented but the namespace URI is maintained.

 For patches and error corrections, the revision numbers do not change, but any changes that have been made are noted within the schema file as comments, explaining why a change has been made and what the content had been before the change.